scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 and several more packages necessary for ICF design and has over 40 users at national laboratories and universities.

-Hydra users set up their simulations using a built-in interpreter.
+Hydra users set up simulations using a built-in interpreter.
 The existing interpreter provides access to the program parameters and provides functions to access and manipulate the data in parallel.
-Users can access and alter the state while the simulation is running through a message interface that runs at a specific cycle, time or if a specific condition is met.
+Users can also access and alter the state while the simulation is running through a message interface that runs at a specific cycle, time or if a specific condition is met.